+The standard uplink message is transmitted by a Comm-A interrogation (UF = 20 or 21) with the appropriate message header and message text in the MA field.
 The reply will ordinarily be a surveillance reply with altitude unless some transaction involving an air-to-ground data link transmission is being carried on simultaneously.
 An acceptable reply received by the interrogator constitutes an implicit transponder technical acknowledgement of the ground-to-air message.
 If no reply is received, the message is scheduled for one or more repeat transmissions.
 The transaction is not necessarily completed with receipt of an acceptable reply, however, since a pilot acknowledgement is required for some messages.